 - (a) The Redeemable Preference Shares rank in regards to return of capital and dividend in priority to the equity shares. - (b) The Redeemable Preference Shareholders do not have any right to vote at any meeting except in case of reduction of share capital, winding up matters, proposal that affect the right of redeemable preference shareholders, in such cases each preference shareholders shall have one vote for each redeemable preference shares, the holder may demand a poll at the general meeting where such holder is entitled to vote. - (c) The Company can issue subsequent preference shares only after getting permission for not less than three forth existing shareholders and existing shares shall have priority over subsequent issue of preference shares. - (d) The Redeemable Preference Shares may be redeemed at any time after the expiry of 13 years from the date of issue / allotment or earlier subject to approval / consent of Board, preference shareholders and lenders.

-Notes to Financial Statements as at and for the period ended 31st March 2019
+Notes to Financial Statements as at and for the period ended 31st March 2019 i.
+Equity Shares ii.
+12% Non Cumulative Redeemable Preference Shares

 (d) Details of Equity Shareholders holding more than 5% in the Company